JoshuaOzibo/Life-Donate-school-group-project/README.md

-## This is my school project webapp created by me and my team, created with react js
+## This is my school project web app designed by me and my team, created with react js